 While using lemon essential oil to lighten your skin, you may have to wait a while before you notice any changes.
 Results vary from person to person, and you should plan on waiting at least two weeks before starting to see long-lasting effects.
 Get your hands on some high-quality lemon essential oil if you can.[Cautionary note: In all of the above cases please consult a practicing specialist & get checked before taking any medicines.]

-Disclaimer: This article is only written for informational purposes only.
+Disclaimer: This article is only written for basic and general informational purposes only.
+The Statements contained here have not been evaluated by the FDA and neither the efficacy of these products has been confirmed by FDA-approved research.
+All information presented here is not meant as a substitute for or alternative to information from health care practitioners.
+There’s no guarantee of specific results and the results can vary.
 Users must not view the content as medical advice in any way.
-Users are also required to ’NOT SELF-MEDICATE’ and always consult a practicing specialist before taking any medicines or undergoing any treatment.
+Users are also required to ’NOT SELF-MEDICATE’ and always consult your health care professional before taking any medicines or undergoing any treatment.
 DivyaAyushCare and the author will not be responsible for any act or omission by the User arising from the User’s interpretation of the content.

 More Useful Blog: